-GFI Senior Marketing Manager Caroline Bushnell has a long-standing love of all things plant-based.
-Caroline is using that passion to help leading retailers and manufacturers expand their market for plant-based foods beyond vegans and vegetarians to include flexitarians and meat eaters.
+GFI Associate Director of Corporate Engagement Caroline Bushnell has a long-standing love of all things plant-based.
+Caroline is using that passion to help leading retailers and manufacturers expand their market for plant-based foods beyond vegans and vegetarians to include flexitarians and meat-eaters.

 Caroline joined GFI from Celestial Seasonings where she served as Director of Marketing.
 With a background in brand management, finance, and consulting, she is intimately familiar with the challenges and opportunities of the food business.
 She brings this expertise to GFI where she’s ushering in a new era of plant-based business opportunity, assisting companies in bringing plant-based products to a broader consumer base.

 We caught up with her for a crash course on how to sell plant-based products—and eventually clean meat—to the mainstream consumer.